Salted Caramel Frosting

 This salted caramel buttercream frosting recipe pairs beautifully with fall cakes and cupcakes.
 Spread it on a homemade pumpkin cake, pipe it over vanilla cupcakes, or spread it between chocolate cake layers.

-Try it with apple spice cupcakes or pumpkin dump cake.
-It's also a fun alternative to cream cheese or chocolate frosting if you're craving new flavors.
+Try it with apple spice cupcakes.
+It's a fun alternative to cream cheese or chocolate frosting if you're craving new flavors.

 More Caramel Recipes to Try